 Our future cash requirements will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting and enforcing patents, competing technological and market developments, costs of possible acquisition or development of complementary business activities and the cost of product commercialization.
 We do not expect to generate positive cash flows from operations for at least the next several years due to the expected spending for research and development programs and the cost of commercializing our product candidates.
 We intend to seek additional funding through research and development agreements or grants, distribution and marketing agreements and through public or private debt or equity financing transactions.
-Successful future operations are subject to several technical and risk factors, including our continued ability to obtain future funding, satisfactory product development, obtaining regulatory approval and market acceptance for our products.
+Successful future operations are subject to several technical and risk factors, including our continued ability to obtain future funding, satisfactory product development, obtaining required regulatory approvals and market acceptance for our products.

-We believe that we will have adequate liquidity to finance our operations, including development of our products and product candidates, via our cash and cash equivalents on hand as of June 30, 2011 until at least December 31, 2011.
-While our budgeted cash usage and operating plan for 2011 does not currently contemplate taking additional actions to reduce the use of cash over the next six months, we could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial of ixmyelocel-T for CLI) such that we will have sufficient cash on hand until at least December 31, 2011.
-We could also sell shares through the ATM in order to raise additional capital.
-Depending on the level of usage of the ATM, we will need to raise additional capital by early to mid-2012 in order to fund the phase 3 clinical trial of ixmyelocel-T for CLI.
-On a longer term basis, additional capital will be needed to complete our product development programs, complete clinical trials needed to market our products and commercialize these products.
+We believe that we have adequate liquidity to finance our operations, including development of our products and product candidates, via our cash and cash equivalents on hand as of September 30, 2011 until at least December 31, 2011.
+While we could sell shares through the ATM in order to raise additional capital, there are certain factors, such as volume of trading in our stock and our stock price, that could limit the amount we could raise in a short period of time.
+Regardless of the usage of the ATM, we will need to raise additional capital by early to mid-2012 in order to fund the phase 3 clinical trial of ixmyelocel-T for CLI, complete our product development programs, complete clinical trials needed to market our products and commercialize these products.
 We cannot be certain that such funding will be available on favorable terms, if at all.
 Some of the factors that will impact our ability to raise additional capital and our overall success include: the rate and degree of progress for our product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of our equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
-If we cannot raise such funds, we may not be able to develop or enhance products, take advantage of future opportunities, or
+If we cannot raise such funds, we will not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would have a material adverse impact on our business, financial condition and results of operations.
+As a result of the short-term need to raise additional capital, there is uncertainty regarding our ability to maintain liquidity sufficient to operate its business effectively over at least the next twelve months, which raises substantial doubt as to our ability to continue as a going concern.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.